 During the procedure

-You will have an intravenous access in place, and your heart rate, blood pressure and oxygen levels will be monitored throughout the surgery.
+Your heart rate, blood pressure and oxygen levels will be monitored throughout the surgery.
 An EEG monitor also may be recording your brain waves during the operation to better localize the part of your brain where your seizures start.

-Epilepsy surgery is usually performed during general anesthesia.
-That means you''ll be unconscious during the procedure.
+Epilepsy surgery is usually performed during general anesthesia, and you'll be unconscious during the procedure.
 In rare circumstances, your surgeon may awaken you during part of the operation to help the team determine which parts of your brain control language and movement.
-After surgery the window of bone is replaced and fastened to the remaining skull for healing.
-Most epilepsy surgeries take at least four hours.
+In such cases, you would receive medication to control pain.

 After the procedure

-You''ll be in a special recovery area to be monitored carefully as you awaken after the anesthesia.
+You'll be in a special recovery area to be monitored carefully as you awaken after the anesthesia.
 You may need to spend the first night after surgery in an intensive care unit.
 The total hospital stay for most epilepsy surgeries is usually about three or four days.

 When you awaken, your head will be swollen and painful.
 Most people need narcotics for the pain for at least the first few days.
 An ice pack on your head also may help.
 Most postoperative swelling and pain resolve within several weeks.

 You'll probably not be able to return to work or school for approximately one to three months.
 You should rest and relax the first few weeks after epilepsy surgery and then gradually increase your activity level.

 It's unlikely that you would need intensive rehabilitation as long as the surgery was completed without complications such as a stroke or loss of speech.